skhabiri/skhabiri.github.io/_posts/2020-09-16-A_Full_Stack_Machine_Learning_Web_App_For_Twitter_Using_Flask_Framework.md

 We can also define /reset and /update routes which would reset or update the timeline in the database.

 ### Data model for database
 Here we define two data model.
 One for the User and another for the Tweet.
 Therefore our database has two tables where instances of the corresponding data models are enteries in the database table.
-Each datamodel has a primary key and they are joined together through back reference.
+Each data model has a primary key and they are joined together through back reference.
 ```
 class User(DB.Model):
     id = DB.Column(DB.BigInteger, primary_key=True)